How to Get Sand Out of a Bathing Suit

 If Sand Gets in Your Suit:

-- Shake off your swimwear as soon as you are away from the shore.
+- Shake off your swimwear as soon as you leave the shore.

 - Turn it inside out and shake off again.